emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 a consistent syntax, which should make it easier to teach.

-This RFC _does not_ aim to "fix" issues or quirks with the existing APIs – it merely attempts to provide a way to do the equivilant invocation in angle bracket syntax.
+This RFC _does not_ aim to "fix" issues or quirks with the existing APIs – it merely attempts to provide a way to do the equivalent invocation in angle bracket syntax.

 ## Detailed design